6 Smart Moves to Make If Your FICO Score Has Improved

 Many cards offer a sizable bonus when you open a new account but you'll have to meet a minimum spending requirement to get it.

-If the card has an annual fee, add up the
+If the card has an annual fee, add up the amount of rewards you stand to earn to see if they'll cancel it out.

 Tip: If you primarily use your rewards card for overseas travel, look for one that doesn't charge any foreign transaction fees.